kotanrn/Recipes/Starches/Hashbrowns.md

 Thoroughly mix potatoes and shallot

-Add oil and butter to pan
+Add butter and oil to pan (in that order)
 Spread potatoes on top of oil/butter in thin layers Season to taste
 Add a little oil and butter on top of potatoes